noahlibeskind/notslackapi/README.md

 NotSlack API

-CSE 118 Students beware: the some of the URLs for your calls to the API are changed!
-Here are the updates:
+created by Noah Libeskind

+This API supports the backend of a workplace messaging app that closely resembles an already existing one used by many professionals, hence the name "Not Slack".

+This API is built in the Go language and utilizes helpful packages like Gin from Gin-Gonic and Dave Grijalva's jwt-go package to support the (minimal) security implemented in this API.

+*** Below are the various URIs of this API and descriptions of their functionalities ***

 /newuser (POST) - allows you to create an account on the app with name, email, and password in a JSON object.
 A logged in instance of the new user is returned.
-*** Access Tokens are only valid for one hour, then the user must login again.
+*Access Tokens are only valid for one hour, then the user must login again*
 Example:
 Body:
 {